 How to catch a Baltic salmon in Swedish Lapland?
-That’s the 100-dollar question for many salmon fly fishermen.
+That’s the 100-dollar question for many salmon fly fishers.
 But there’s some good news.
 It’s getting easier.
 A lot easier.
 During the last years, salmon runs in the wild Swedish Baltic rivers have been heading in the right direction.

 For a long period, the wild salmon stocks in the Baltic Sea were under a lot of pressure.
 When things were at the worst the Baltics were on the fringe of extinction in some rivers.
-For example, in the Vindel river, in the year 1986 302 salmons were registered in the fish counter – today it’s annually around 10 000 (which is still far from maximum production but far better).
+For example, in the Vindel River, in the year 1986, 302 salmons were registered in the fish counter – today it’s annually around 10 000 (which is still far from maximum production but far better).
 Due to strict regulations in the Baltic Sea and a lot of positive forces collaborating in favour of the Baltic salmon, more and more fishes start to re-colonize their previous habitats and make the future look bright for both salmon and salmon fly fishermen in Sweden.

 A few years back the Torne river in Swedish Lapland experienced massive runs, confirmed by the fish counter in Kattilakoski which registered about 100 000 migratory fish both years.
 That’s a lot of fish, but one should bear in mind that the Torne system is unique as salmon habitat.
 One should also remember that the four northernmost rivers hold a handful of highly interesting tributaries like the Lainio river and Ängesån.